-  In January, the average terms of trade (ToT) between sheep (one-year-old female) and wheat flour across eight monitored markets in the country is slightly below the five-year average.
-Similarly, the average terms of trade (ToT) for wage labor to wheat was 12.2 Kg of wheat per day of labor, allowing a daily labor to purchase about 12 kgs of wheat.
-On average, the daily wage labor to wheat ToT deteriorated by one percent from December 2018 and January 2019, although compared to the same time last year the ToT is below average due to the decrease in daily wage rate by 10 percent on average across monitored markets.
+In January, the average terms of trade (ToT) between sheep (one-year-old female) and wheat flour across eight monitored markets in the country was slightly below the five-year average.
+Similarly, the average terms of trade (ToT) for wage labor to wheat was 12.2 Kg of wheat per day of labor; allowing a daily labor to purchase about 12.2 kgs of wheat.
+On average, the daily wage labor to wheat ToT deteriorated by one percent from December 2018 to January 2019, although compared to the same time last year, the ToT is below average due to the decrease in daily wage rate by 10 percent on average across monitored markets.

 The 2018/19 wet season started on time throughout most of the country although started erratically as is typical.
-Cumulative precipitation through February has been significantly above-average, however localized precipitation deficits remain in southwestern parts in the country, according to satellite-based estimates and field reports (Figure 1).
-The snowpack in higher elevated areas is above average due to the above average precipitation with above average snow water equivalent in most water basins across the country (Figure 2).
+Cumulative precipitation through February has been significantly above-average; however, localized precipitation deficits remain in southwestern parts of the country, according to satellite-based estimates (Figure 1) and field reports.
+The snowpack in higher elevated areas is above average due to the above average precipitation and above-average snow water equivalent in most water basins across the country (Figure 2).

 The erratic start to the season and lack of confidence in the season by farmers due to the poor performance of the winter wet season last year delayed planting of winter rainfed and irrigated wheat in some areas, particularly in the north and northeast regions.
-Many households wanting to start planting winter wheat in areas affected by the 2018 drought had a limited ability to plant.
-These households had a below average quantity of seeds for planting as some households consumed their seeds for planting as food.
+Many households who wanted to plant winter wheat in areas affected by the 2018 drought had limited ability to plant.
+These households had a below-average quantity of seeds for planting as some households consumed their seeds for planting as food.
 Also, some farmers elected to not plant winter wheat and wait to plant spring wheat in March or April.
-Winter wheat was planted slightly below average despite some households limited availability of seeds due to some seed distributions and buying seeds on credit.
+The area planted with winter wheat was below average despite some households limited seed reserves due to some seed distributions and buying seeds on credit.
 Spring wheat planting activities are ongoing in lower and middle elevated areas as the ground is not frozen.

-Based on SMART assessments in the second of half of 2018, the Global Acute Malnutrition (GAM) prevalence by WHZ in Balkh is 10.6 percent (7.6-14.5 95 percent CI) indicating a “serious” level of severity according to the WHO Classification.
-Also based on the WHO Classification, Baghlan, Kanadahar, Rural and Urban Kabul, and Khost all face an “alert” level of severity with GAM prevalence by WHZ of 7.4, 8.7, 9.4, 8.9, and 9.1 percent, respectively.
+Based on SMART assessments in the second of half of 2018, the Global Acute Malnutrition (GAM) prevalence by weight-for-height Z-score (WHZ) in Balkh is 10.6 percent (7.6-14.5 95 percent CI) indicating a “serious” level of acute malnutrition according to the WHO Classification.
+Also based on the WHO Classification, Baghlan, Kanadahar, Rural and Urban Kabul, and Khost all face an “poor” level (5.0 to 9.9 percent) of severity with GAM prevalence by WHZ of 7.4, 8.7, 9.4, 8.9, and 9.1 percent, respectively.
 However, it should be noted these surveys were conducted during the post-harvest period which is when there are typically improvements in the nutrition situation due to the increased availability of food.